MoamenMoatazYoussef/moamens-notes/README.md

     + Courses:
         - React JS.
         - React & Redux.
         - Test-Driven Development in React.
+(In Progress)
     + Sources:
         - Book: The Road To Learn React.
         - Website: FreeCodeCamp.
         - Pluralsight course: Test-Driven Development in React.
-(In Progress)
-- **Algorithms & Data Structures**, Sources:
+- **Algorithms & Data Structures**, Sources: (In Progress)
     + Book: Introduction to Algorithms (also known as *CLRS book*).
-(In Progress)
     + Youtube series created by CS Professor *Dr. Hazem Said, PhD*.
-(In Progress)

 ## Thank you :smile: